 While these services are nice offerings to have for customers, the majority of users on the website sign up just to access their credit scores.
 People do this when they are going to apply for a large purchase or if they are going to have their credit run for any other reason.

 All those services sound great, but you may be wondering how the website makes money if it is giving away so much for free.
-You’re right to be wary.
 Credit Karma asks for you to input a lot of sensitive personal information.
 This is all used to provide you with recommendations on different products that might be a fit for you.

 Credit Karma makes most of its revenue from pairing people with credit cards from companies that generally accept people in their credit bracket.
 Then, if someone signs up, they get a commission from the credit card company for referring them.

 Understanding Credit Karma Scores

 There are multiple methods for scoring credit that are lenders use to assess risk.
 The most popular method has to be the FICO credit score.
 This score is standard.